Things to Do In Dallas This Summer — A Local's Guide to the City

 An Only-in-Dallas Bucket List to Beat the HeatBY Caitlin Clark // 05.28.24

 Come summer, things tend to get a little quieter around Dallas.
 But trust us, dear reader, there are cool things to do when the city heats up.
-Here, we’ve detailed the best.
+Here, we’ve detailed the best free events, family-friendly fun, unique experiences, and indoor activities across Dallas-Fort Worth.

 Beat the heat and go mall walking in NorthPark.
 (One lap around the first floor of the shopping center equals just under a mile.)